Magitha001/19AI304-Fundamentals-of-C-Programming-2025-Odd-M5/README.md

 # 19AI304-Fundamentals-of-C-Programming-2025-Odd-M5
 # IAPR-5- Module 5 - FoC
 # Ex.No:25
    Implement a C program that reads a set of integers into an array and displays the array elements using a user-defined function.
-# Date :
 # Aim:
   To implement a C program that reads integers into an array and displays the elements using a user-defined function.
 # Algorithm: